Lilianada/Lilyslab/Content/bookmarks/README.md

-# Lily's Lab Bookmarks System
+# Lily's Garden Bookmarks System

 ## Overview

-The bookmarks system in Lily's Lab has been reorganized to use a category-based approach rather than individual files for each bookmark.
+The bookmarks system in Lily's Garden has been reorganized to use a category-based approach rather than individual files for each bookmark.
 This improves scalability, makes filtering easier, and simplifies the process of adding new bookmarks.

 ## Directory Structure